vkstah/haskellship/README.md

 $ ./Main < sample-game
 ```

+## Instructions

+### Placing ships

+To place ships, you need to enter a range of coordinates that indicate the head and tail of the ship.

 ## Caveats

 ### Terminal clearing

 The application will attempt to clear the terminal each player turn to prevent players from seeing eachothers' boards.
-Under the hood, the application runs the command `clear` each turn, which is NOT available in Windows environments.
+Under the hood, the game runs the command `clear` each turn, which is NOT available in Windows environments.
 You can disable this feature by running the program with `noclear` flag like so:

 ```console
 $ ghc Main.hs